rust-lang/book/second-edition/src/ch13-01-closures.md

 another solution available to us.
 We can create a struct that will hold the closure and the resulting value of calling the closure.
-The struct will only execute the closure if we need the resulting value, and it will cache the resulting value so that the rest of our code doesn't have to be responsible for saving and reusing the result.
+The struct will only execute the closure if we need the resulting value, and it will cache the resulting value so that the rest of our code doesn’t have to be responsible for saving and reusing the result.
 You may know this pattern as *memoization* or *lazy evaluation*.